What is the treatment of accommodative strabismus?

 During surgery, the ophthalmologist makes a small incision in the tissue covering the anterior segment of the eye (conjunctiva and sub-tenon) in order to access the muscles.

-When the objective is to strengthen the muscle, it is common practice to shorten the muscle so that it becomes “tenser” and therefore “pulls” more.
+If the objective is to strengthen the muscle, it is common practice to shorten the muscle so that it becomes “tenser” and therefore “pulls” more.
 The number of muscles that need to be operated on will depend on the type of strabismus and the patient characteristics (age, vision in each eye, surgical history etc.).

 Surgery could be required on one or both eyes and in one or more stages.
 Twenty to thirty percent of cases require more than one intervention throughout the patient’s life.

-Surgery will be performed on children under general anaesthesia, owing to their young age, while for adults, using local anaesthesia is an option.
+Surgery will be performed on children under general anaesthesia, owing to their young age.
+While for adults, using local anaesthesia is an option.
 In both cases, the surgery is an outpatient procedure, meaning the patient can go home on the same day.

 In the postoperative phase patients will experience red eye, watering and mild irritation for 3-4 weeks and will have to apply physiological saline solution as well as an antibiotic and anti-inflammatory eye wash for approximately 20 days.

-The objective of strabismus surgery is not limited to correcting ocular alignment and binocular cooperation, but also to eliminate or reduce diplopia (double vision), correct instances of persistent tilting of the head (torticollis), reduce visual fatigue and improve the cosmetic look and quality of life of the patient.
+The objective of strabismus surgery is not limited to correcting ocular alignment and binocular cooperation, but is also to eliminate or reduce diplopia (double vision), correct instances of persistent tilting of the head (torticollis), reduce visual fatigue and improve the cosmetic look and quality of life of the patient.

 As with any invasive surgery, strabismus surgery is not risk-free.
 Although uncommon given the nature of the extraocular surgical approach, these risks must be highlighted.